nextauthjs/docs/docs/getting-started/client.md

 If set to any value other than zero, it specifies in seconds how often the client should contact the server to update the session state.
 If the session state has expired when it is triggered, all open tabs/windows will be updated to reflect this.

 The value for `refetchInterval` should always be lower than the value of the session `maxAge` [session option](/configuration/options#session).

+#### Refetch On Window Focus

+The `refetchOnWindowFocus` option can be used to control whether it automatically updates the session state when you switch a focus on tabs/windows.

+When `refetchOnWindowFocus` is set to `true` (the default) tabs/windows will be updated and initialize the components' state when they gain or lose focus.

+However, if it was set to `false`, it stops re-fetching the session and the components will stay as it is.

 :::note
 See [**the Next.js documentation**](https://nextjs.org/docs/advanced-features/custom-app) for more information on **\_app.js** in Next.js applications.